Changeeth/Sorting-Boxes-by-Height-Factory-I-O-Simulation/README.md

 # 📦 Sorting Boxes by Height – Factory IO Simulation

-This project demonstrates an automated **box-sorting system** based on height using **Factory IO** and **Allen-Bradley’s Connected Components Workbench (CCW)** with a **Micro850 (2080-LC50)** PLC simulation.
-The setup replicates a real-world factory environment where boxes are identified and sorted into categories using industrial sensors and conveyor systems.

----

 ## 🎯 Project Overview

 The system automates a **Sorting Boxes by Height** process within a virtual factory designed in **Factory IO**.